|No. 3-67||Rev. 9-13-18||Date 11-05-13|

 3. Any sanction recommended pursuant to this policy will be made to the appropriate body for handling disciplinary actions against the individual accused of violating this policy.
 Students, faculty and staff will have due process rights as outlined in PPMs 3-33, Discipline (Staff Employees), 6-22, Student Code, and Section 9, Academic Freedom, Rights, Responsibilities and Due Process, as applicable.

 Any individual may be ordered to leave property that is owned, operated, or controlled by the University as permitted under Utah Code Ann. § 76-8-701, et. seq. or other University policy.
 If any individual is required to leave and refuses, or enters or remains without authorization on property owned, operated, or controlled by the University, such person violates University policy and may also be in violation of the law.
 Individuals who are faculty, staff, or students, may ask for a review in accordance with D.3, above.
-Individuals who are not faculty, staff, or students may ask for a review of such a decision by submitting a request with a concise statement of facts and reasons for review to the Vice President for Administrative Affairs within five business days of the notification of the action.
+Individuals who are not faculty, staff, or students may ask for a review of such a decision by submitting a request with a concise statement of facts and reasons for review to the Vice President for Administrative Services within five business days of the notification of the action.